 “Nothing ever conceived by human art could equal the peculiar vividness and delicacy of color of these remarkable prismatic springs.”

 -Ferdinand Hayden 1871

 The Grand Prismatic Spring is the largest hot spring in the United States, measuring approximately 370 feet in diameter and over 121 feet deep.
 It is the third largest in the world, after Frying Pan Lake in New Zealand and Boiling Lake in Dominica.

-We’ll be certain to stop and photograph the spring while on Backcountry Journeys Yellowstone and Grand Teton in Autumn tour.
-While Grand Prismatic is one of the brightest highlights on this highlight filled tour, it is obviously not the only of Yellowstone’s famous hydrothermal features we’ll visit, so hang onto your hats!
+We’ll be certain to stop and photograph the spring while on Backcountry Journeys Spring Comes to Yellowstone & Grand Teton tour & Yellowstone Wildlife Safari.
+While Grand Prismatic is one of the brightest highlights on this highlight-filled tour, it is obviously not the only of Yellowstone’s famous hydrothermal features we’ll visit, so hang onto your hats!

 What are they and how are they different?

 (The following science comes from nps.gov)